Pitt Three Minute Thesis (3MT®) Competition

 See the winners of Pitt's 2024 3MT Competition

-• April 26, 2024: The winner of Pitt’s competition will advance to the virtual 3MT Competition hosted by the Northeastern Association of Graduate Schools (NAGS) on April 26, 2024.
+• April 2025: The winner of Pitt’s competition will advance to the virtual 3MT Competition hosted by the Northeastern Association of Graduate Schools (NAGS).

 This annual event is sponsored by the Office of the Provost and University Library System with support from the University Center for Teaching and Learning.